vanmars/anagrams_and_antigrams/README.md

 ## Elements to Improve
 * I would like to allow users to enter names, but currently the dictionary_lookout gem rejects names as non-words.
 * If a user enters a .txt file as an input, the code currently does not check the text within that file for non-words.
 In the future, I'd like to run that word check on the contents of the file.
+* Some tests are commented out in the 'anagram_spec.rb' file, for the 'dictionary_lookout' gem addition made checking for words in the 'anagram.rb' file redundant.
+Ordinarilly, I would remove these commented out pieces of code, but for the sake of my teachers at Epicodus, I have left them in.

 ## Support and Contact Details